dgraph-io/dgraph/wiki/content/deploy/index.md

 The new Alphas will automatically detect each other by communicating with Dgraph zero and establish connections to each other.
 You can provide a list of zero addresses to alpha using the `--zero` flag.
-Alpha will try to connect with one of the zeros starting from the first zero address in the list.
+Alpha will try to connect to one of the zeros starting from the first zero address in the list.
+For example:
+`--zero=zero1,zero2,zero3` where zero1 is the `host:port` of a zero instance.

 Typically, Zero would first attempt to replicate a group, by assigning a new Dgraph alpha to run the same group as assigned to another.
 Once the group has